-Here's a good example from my house.
-I've had these plastic bins for about 9 years.
-I used to use them to store food in my pantry (you can see what that looked like by clicking HERE).
-My current house has a teeny tiny pantry, though, and using the bins to organize it was no longer helpful because they didn't fit.
+Here’s a good example from my house.
+I’ve had these plastic bins for about 9 years.
+I used to use them to store food in my pantry.
+My current house has a teeny tiny pantry, though, and using the bins to organize it was no longer helpful because they didn’t fit.

 And guess what?
 They stay where they are supposed to, for the most part.
 Occasionally there are stray markers and crayons that didn’t get put away, but I’ve been impressed with the girls for mostly putting them back after they use them.

 Behold the power of A Place for Everything, and Everything in its Place!
-Kids actually
+Even kids actually put stuff back.

 And they are most likely to put things back where they go if you…